smerrill/grenadesandwich.com/2011-09-08-psa-lion-and-local-domain-names.md

 - lion
 - web development
 ---

 Do you enjoy your hair?
-Would you prefer not to pull it out while waiting for your local Apache server on Mac OS X to edliver a page to you?
+Would you prefer not to pull it out while waiting for your local Apache server on Mac OS X to deliver a page to you?

 If you use Mac OS X Lion and have development sites set up at .local addresses, you should immediately move them to any other fake TLD.
 The .local address space is resolved for Bonjour and as a result any request to a .local name will not hit /etc/hosts first, but will search for Bonjour hosts first.